Marian Sarr: Borussia Dortmund

 Sarr signed for Borussia Dortmund in the dawn of the 2012–13 Bundesliga season.
 The signing of Sarr by Borussia Dortmund from Bayer Leverkusen attracted the attention of the media, leading to a renewed debate about "talent theft" in football.
 During the second half of the 2012–13 season, Sarr was enrolled initially in the Borussia Dortmund academy (U-19).
 In the 2013–14 Bundesliga season, Sarr was inducted into the Borussia Dortmund first team by Jürgen Klopp.

 Sarr debuted for Borussia Dortmund II on 20 July 2013 on matchday 1 of the 2013–14 season in the 3.
 Liga against VfB Stuttgart II, in which Sarr made his professional debut.

 Sarr made his Borussia Dortmund and UEFA Champions League debut on 11 December 2013 against Olympique de Marseille, helping his team win 2–1 and secure a spot in the round of 16 and win their group.

 The defender had the first match in the Bundesliga on 14 December 2013 against TSG 1899 Hoffenheim.

 On 11 June 2019, FC Carl Zeiss Jena announced that they had signed Sarr on a 2-year contract.

+On 4 November 2024, Sarr Joined Regionalliga Nord side Weiche Flensburg.